WebexCC-SA/AUS_LTRCCT-2000/docs/main/overview.md

 - **Gathering delivery information**, including **address**, **email**, and **sms number**.
 - **BONUS - not part of this lab**
     - Try including **delivery date** - you may need to make changes to the MockAPI database and other related changes in the AI Agent and flows.
-- **Order Confirmation will be sent to the email that the contact provides when interacting with the AI agent.**
+- **Order Confirmation will be sent to the email that the contact provides (you can use your own email address) when interacting with the AI agent.**
     - We are using Gmail with OAuth 2.0 to send emails
     - This setup is not part of this lab but if you have questions, we can cover it after the lab.
     - SMS would be the best way but considering the lab tenant we are using has US numbers as MSID, SMS delivery is not 100%